sthurston99/ahk-scripts/README.md

 Opens a new charge and automatically sets Remote Labor and focuses the text entry field.

-### Ctrl+Shift+e
+### Ctrl+e

-Pulls all the relevant info from a client who emails in, scraping it directly from Outlook.
-This is used in combination with an Outlook Macro to copy the sender name to the clipboard to be inserted back into Ranger.
+For Charges and New Tickets, scrapes info from currently selected email and pastes into body of ticket with light formatting.
+Uses COM objects and functions through emailfuncs.

-### Ctrl+Shift+p
+### Ctrl+p

 Gives prompts for Triaging info from phone calls and filling out the ticket with them.

-### Ctrl+e

-Automatically pulls in info from emails to add as charges quickly.

 ### Ctrl+r